Transfer Matrix Approach for Topological Edge States: Proof of Zak Phase-Eigenvector Phase relation

 \section{Proof of Zak Phase-Eigenvector Phase relation}

-In this appendix, we will show that the Zak phase of an inversion symmetric system may be computed by considering the ratio of the first and last entry of the Bloch eigenvector.
+In this appendix section, we will show that the Zak phase of a $PT$-symmetric system may be computed by considering the ratio of the first and last entry of the Bloch eigenvector.
+We will take the time reversal symmetry to be complex conjugation.
+In this way, our result will hold not only for the SSH$n$ models with real hoppings considered in the paper, but also for example, the complex-hermitian SSH$n$ models.
+The case of anti-parity-time symmetric non-Hermitian Su-Schrieffer-Heeger (SSH) models is discussed in Ref.~\cite{Wu2021PRB}.

 Consider a system with $N$ sites per unit cell.
-Without loss of generality, we may assume that $N$ is even.
-We label the amplitude in the $n^\text{th}$ site as $a_n$.
-In general, the Bloch eigenvector will satisfy
+Without loss of generality, we may assume that $N$ is even, since for a system with odd $N$, we can double the number of sites by merging 2 unit cells.
+We label the amplitude in the $m^\text{th}$ site as $a_m$.
+In general, due to $PT$ symmetry, the Bloch eigenvector will satisfy

 where $\Sigma_x$ is the permutation matrix with $1$ on the anti-diagonal, and zero elsewhere.
 This means, we may always write the Bloch eigenvector in the form